instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

 ----------

 Why would you ever use SVMs?
 There are so many different models that can classify data.
 Why use this one?
 This is probably the best classifier if you know the data points are easily separable.
-Also it can be extended by using kernel tricks, so try using the different kernels like Radial Basis Function (RBF).
+Also, it can be extended by using kernel tricks, so try using the different kernels like Radial Basis Function (RBF).

 Code Example
 -------------
-Check out our code, `linear_svm.py`_ to learn how to implement a linear SVM using Python's Scikit-learn library.
+Check out our code, `here`_ to learn how to implement a linear SVM using Python's Scikit-learn library.
 More information about `Scikit-Learn`_ can be found here.

 `linear_svm.py`_, Classifies a set of data on breast cancer, loaded from Scikit-Learn's dataset library.